Plain AI Daily

 6. Start with low-stakes wins: price comparisons, filling in a long government form, assembling a grocery cart, planning (not booking) a trip.

 Agents are also creeping into products you already own rather than arriving as separate apps: Apple's rebuilt Siri, shipping with iOS 27, moves in this direction on supported iPhones, and Google is threading Gemini through Gmail and Chrome whether you asked or not (here is how to turn Gmail's AI off if you prefer).
+Google's newest push here is Gemini Spark, a 24/7 personal agent that runs your chores in the background -- paid-only, blocked in the UK and the EU, but since July 30, 2026 available to Google AI Pro subscribers in most of the world, and now able to drive your own Chrome browser using your saved logins.
 The practical takeaway for a non-technical reader: you do not need to seek out an agent today, but within a year one will likely be built into your browser, your phone, or your shopping app -- and the habits above are what keep it a convenience instead of a liability.

 Frequently Asked Questions